danyard14/Deep-Learning/README.md

-# An implementation of a neural network from scrach as a part of the course "practical deep learning" in Ben-Gurion University.
+# An implementation of a neural network from scratch as a part of the course "practical deep learning" in Ben-Gurion University.